 How should I choose what to focus on?

 What do you know about yourself that can help guide you?
 When you are taking on a project or tackling a to-do list, do you like to start with the biggest, hardest task first, or do you like to knock off the easy ones?
-If you relate to the former, then pick a more challenging or involved Competency.
+If you relate to the former, then pick a more challenging or involved development area.
 If you identify with the latter, then select one that will be easier for you to develop.

 Learning new things takes work, and your own personal style and energy levels are critical considerations.
 You should always push yourself, but you should also take care to set yourself up for success.

 Reviews: Reviews often contain development needs.
 Look at your most recent one, if it’s not outdated, and see what your manager identified for you.
+If it cites several areas without any sense of priority, have a conversation with your manager about which is the most important and pick that one off first.

 Exemplars: Are you looking for a promotion?
 Have a conversation with someone at the next level about their experiences and priorities.
 Are you trying to excel in your current role?
 Seek out the aces around you and learn about their successes and strategies.
 Are you looking to change roles?
 Talk to people who are in the role you want, especially if they made the same switch you’re aiming to make.
 Speak honestly with these people about their success factors, adjustment challenges, and the most trying shortcomings they’ve worked through - and be upfront with them about your own experiences, strengths, and weaknesses.